How Best to Start Running

 A good running program for you to try would be the 10k Running Program.
 It gets you ready for your first 10k, assumes you can run 20-30 minutes non-stop already, relies on three runs per week and has a solid structure which includes plenty of easy and long runs and a little bit of faster running as well.

-A good page to have a look through as well is my page on How to Start Running.
+A few other good pages to have a look through as well:

 All the best,